Upcoming Events

 COMPETITION FORMAT

-• Climbers will compete in teams of 8, randomly selected through a lottery
+• Climbers will compete in teams of up to 5, randomly selected through a lottery

 • Each team will be provided a schedule, determining their teams event running order